RevEngAI/reai-rz/README.md

 ## CMake Configure Options

-- `BUILD_RIZIN_PLUGIN_ONLY = ON/OFF` : When enabled will build rizin plugin only.
-This is useful when you only have rizin installed. `ON` by default.
-Turn this `OFF` when you don't have cutter installed.
+- `BUILD_CUTTER_PLUGIN = ON/OFF` : When enabled will build cutter plugin alongside rizin plugin.
+By default
+this is set to `OFF`.
+If you have cutter installed, and want to use the cutter plugin, set this to on by adding `-D BUILD_CUTTER_PLUGIN=ON` in the cmake configure step.

 ## Basic Usage